Theoretical Foundations of Conformal Prediction: Conformal scores

 which is the set of all labels $y\in\{1,\dots,K\}$ with a sufficiently high estimated probability, given the test point features $X_{n+1}$.
 Of course, this type of score function may also be used in the case of a continuous response $Y$, if we use an estimated conditional density in place of the estimated conditional probability.

 At this point, we have seen that conformal prediction can provide a marginal coverage guarantee with only weak assumptions, and can leverage the power of arbitrary predictive models---the better the predictive model, the more precise the prediction set will be.
 Nonetheless, there are many natural questions at this stage.
 Is it necessary to split the data into two parts, one for model fitting and one for the calibration of confidence intervals, as in split conformal prediction---or can the data splitting step be avoided?
 Which conformal score functions are optimal?
 Can the method be extended to cases where the data are not i.i.d.?
+Can distribution-free guarantees be extended to address statistical problems beyond predictive coverage?
 We will address these questions throughout the book as we develop conformal prediction in full generality.